whit-colm/go-lib/README.md

 # go-lib
-A whole lotta utilities and libraries for golang
+Utilities and libraries for golang